davidbyrd11/linker/README.md

 ### error's I'm not handling
-- If a symbol is multiply deﬁned, print an error message and use the value given in the ﬁrst deﬁnition.
+- (√) If a symbol is multiply deﬁned, print an error message and use the value given in the ﬁrst deﬁnition.
-- If a symbol is used but not deﬁned, print an error message and use the value zero.
+- (√) If a symbol is used but not deﬁned, print an error message and use the value zero.
-- If a symbol is deﬁned but not used, print a warning message and continue.
+- (√) If a symbol is deﬁned but not used, print a warning message and continue.
-- If an address appearing in a deﬁnition exceeds the size of the module, print an error message and treat the address given as 0 (relative).
+- (√) If an address appearing in a deﬁnition exceeds the size of the module, print an error message and treat the address given as 0 (relative).
-- If an address appearing in a use list exceeds the size of the module, print an error message and treat the address as the sentinel ending the list.
+- (√) If an address appearing in a use list exceeds the size of the module, print an error message and treat the address as the sentinel ending the list.
-- If an address on a use list is not type E, print an error message and treat the address as type E.
+- (√) If an address on a use list is not type E, print an error message and treat the address as type E.
 - If a type E address is not on a use list, print an error message and treat the address as type I.

+count which module you're in

+count which of the 3 parts of a module you're in

+count how long that part is